TheSeventhfromAdam/azure-network-protocols/README.md

-Use Remote Desktop to connect to your Windows 10 Virtual Machine While in your Windows 10 Virtual Machine, Install Wireshark Open Wireshark and filter for ICMP traffic only Retrieve the private IP address of the Ubuntu VM and try to ping it from inside the Windows 10 VM Observe ping requests and replies on WireShark
+Use Remote Desktop to connect to your Windows 10 Virtual Machine While in your Windows 10 Virtual Machine, Install Wireshark Open Wireshark and filter for ICMP traffic only
+Get the private IP address of the Ubuntu VM and try to ping it from inside the Windows 10 VM Observe ping requests and replies on WireShark
 From The Windows 10 VM, open command line or PowerShell and try to ping a public website (such as www.google.com) and observe the traffic in WireShark
 </p>